Xilinx/gemx/README.md

 Xilinx KU115|xilinx:xil-accel-rd-ku115:4ddr-xpr|SDAccel 2017.2

 ## 4. DESIGN FILE HIERARCHY
 Source code for building FPGA and host code images is located in the gemx/src directory. boost/ directory provides implementation for OpenCL functions used to instantiate an accelerator, trasmit data between the host and the accelerator and etc. Please refer to gemx_api_gemm.cpp to see its usage. gemx/Makefile is used to build FPGA and host images with different configurations. gemx/hls_config.tcl is used to configure the hls compilation options. gemx/run-hls.tcl is used to create vivado_hls project from cpu emulation results.
-Refer to line 36 in run-hls.tcl to see an usage example. gemx/post_opt.tcl, gemx/pre_route.tcl and gemx/post_route.tcl are used to build a 4-kernel design with each kernel containing one GEMM engine on AWS VU9P F1. gemx/data includs input sparse matrices' data.
+Refer to line 36 in run-hls.tcl to see a usage example. gemx/post_opt.tcl, gemx/pre_route.tcl and gemx/post_route.tcl are used to build a 4-kernel design with each kernel containing one GEMM engine on AWS VU9P F1. gemx/data includs input sparse matrices' data.

 ## 5. COMPILATION
 ### Compiling an FPGA image with 4 GEMM kernels for AWS VU9P F1
 Before compiling and building FPGA and host images, make sure SDAccel 2017.1 envioronment variales are set up properly and navigate to gemx/ directory
 * compiling and building the FPGA image
 ```
-make run_hw SDA_FLOW=hw GEMX_ddrWidth=32 GEMX_gemmMBlocks=8 GEMX_gemmKBlocks=8 GEMX_gemmNBlocks=8 GEMX_numKernels=4 GEMX_runGemv=0 GEMX_runGemm=1 GEMX_runTransp=0 GEMX_part=vu9pf1 GEMX_kernelHlsFreq=250 GEMX_kernelVivadoFreq=300 GEMX_useURAM=1 GEMX_vivadoFlow=EXP
+make run_hw SDA_FLOW=hw GEMX_ddrWidth=32 GEMX_gemmMBlocks=8 GEMX_gemmKBlocks=8 GEMX_gemmNBlocks=8 GEMX_numKernels=4 GEMX_runGemv=0 GEMX_runGemm=1 GEMX_part=vu9pf1 GEMX_kernelHlsFreq=250 GEMX_kernelVivadoFreq=300 GEMX_useURAM=1 GEMX_vivadoFlow=EXP
 ```
 where
 ```
-s and GEMX_ddrWidth: define the number of matrix elements that form one external memory word.
-The external memory word from DDR is always 512 bits.
-By default, the matrix element type is short, hence s = 512/sizeof(short) = 32.
+GEMX_ddrWidth: define the number of matrix elements that form one external memory word.
+The external memory word from DDR is always 64 bytes.
+By default, the matrix element type is short, hence GEMX_ddrWidth = 64/sizeof(short) = 32.
-GEMX_argInstrWide: number of instructions in one 512-bit memory word.
+GEMX_argInstrWide: number of instructions in one 64-byte memory word.
 GEMX_numKernels: number of kernels realized on the FPGA.
-GEMX_gemmMeshRows, GEMX_gemmMeshCols and GEMX_gemmMeshDepth: define the size of the systolic array for implementing matrix multiplication.
-Currently, they always have the same value as GEMX_ddrWidth.
 GEMX_gemmMBlocks, GEMX_gemmKBlocks, GEMX_gemmNBlocks: define the buffer size for matrices A, B and C. For C=A*B, the buffer size for A is GEMX_gemmMBlocks*GEMX_ddrWidth x GEMX_gemmKBlocks*GEMX_ddrWidth; the buffer size for B is GEMX_gemmKBlocks*GEMX_ddrWidth x GEMX_gemmNBlocks*GEMX_ddrWidth; the buffer size for C is GEMX_gemmMBlocks*GEMX_ddrWidth x GEMX_gemmNBlocks*GEMX_ddrWidth
 ```
 at the end of this step, out_hw directory will be created under gemx/ and gemx.xclbin and xbinst/ will be created under gemx/out_hw/.